webplatform/docs-wpd/Projects/Organizing_projects/index.md

 ===One mission: One master project===

-We will a top-level view of the mission's progress.
+We will provide a top-level view of the mission's progress.
 Users of project.webplatform.org will be able to see a top-level status of the progress toward a milestone, and then drill down into functional areas to see the state of that area.

 ===Except for what doesn't get done...===